GilLeibo/Computer-Vision-Project/README.md

 - Excel file which organizes the average RAM consumption, average GPU power consumption for each of the networks and each power mode.

 ## Quantization
+One of the project goals was to implement quantization techniques to improve inferences' times and memory consumption.
+We used the mmsegmentation's function which enables quantization from 32FP to 16FP.
+A description of that function can be found on mmsegmentation's official website: https://mmcv.readthedocs.io/en/latest/_modules/mmcv/runner/fp16_utils.html.

+To run the desired networks and to analyze the performances one can download these files: run_networks_quantize.py, test_origin.py, test_quantize_mmseg.py.
+Also, one should download Cityscapes dataset: https://www.cityscapes-dataset.com/.
+The dataset should be placed in corresponding places at:
+**mmsegmentation->data->cityscapes->val** and
+**mmsegmentation->data->cityscapes->val**.

+Out main script is run_networks_quantize.py which runs the two other scripts.
+Parameters that should be initizalied are similar to run_networks.py as we explained before.

+The output of the script will be placed in **mmsegmentation->quantization_recordings**.
+Inside the directory will be two other directories: results-which contains the input pictures after segmentation of the network without qunatization. quantization_results-which contains the input pictures after segmentation of the network with qunatization.

+Also, for each network files will be generated the same as explained in run_networks.py.
+The overall results will be places in qunnatization_data file that will conatins information the same as explained for run_networks.py with extra columns for quantization techqniue and mIoU result.